axixkristou/agile-pheromind/01_AI-RUN/03_PO_Analyze_Need.md

 # Workflow: Product Owner Assistance - Customer Need Analysis (03_PO_Analyze_Need.md)

-**Objective:** Help the Product Owner (PO) analyze a customer need expressed in natural language.
-The system must decompose the need in a structured way (using the `Sequential Thinking MCP` and recording the "chain of thought"), propose potential User Stories (US) with initial Acceptance Criteria (ACs), check for similar existing US (via Azure DevOps MCP), manage ambiguities in the need via `@clarification-agent`, and record the complete analysis in the Memory Bank.
+**Objective:** Assist the Product Owner (PO) in analyzing a customer need expressed in their natural language.
+The system will structurally decompose the need (using `Sequential Thinking MCP` and recording the English "chain of thought"), propose potential User Stories (US) with initial Acceptance Criteria (ACs) (all in English for internal storage), check for similar existing US (via Azure DevOps MCP), manage ambiguities in the need via `@clarification-agent`, and record the complete English analysis in the Memory Bank.
+The final analysis report provided to the PO will be in `currentUser.lastInteractionLanguage`.

 **Key AI Agents:** `🧐 @uber-orchestrator` (UO), `✍️ @orchestrator-pheromone-scribe` (Scribe), `@po-assistant`, `@devops-connector`, `@clarification-agent`.